Mascot Package for Liverpool FC vs Manchester United FC

 Conditions: The auction winner will be notified via email.
 The auction is only inclusive of the benefits described above, any other kind of spending money is the responsibility of the winner.
 Please note it is smart/casual dress and only two guests will be allowed to accompany the mascot.
 At least one of the two guests accompanying the mascot must be an adult.

 Seeing is Believing is a long-standing collaboration between Standard Chartered and the International Agency for the Prevention of Blindness (IAPB).
-The IAPB is an alliance of civil society organisations, corporates and professional bodies promoting eye health through advocacy, knowledge and partnerships.
+The IAPB is an alliance of civil society organisations, corporations and professional bodies promoting eye health through advocacy, knowledge and partnerships.
 The award-winning initiative, Seeing is Believing, is the result of two highly committed organisations combining relevant skills, resources, and connections for the purpose of eliminating avoidable blindness.
 They partner with leading eye-care experts and non-governmental organisations (NGOs) to develop and deliver quality eye-care projects globally.
 Their partners understand the local healthcare issues impacting communities and how to respond to immediate and longer-term requirements.